chaturanga50/opsworks-cli/README.md

 ### How it works

-- sending opsworks api requests through python boto3 to specific stack ID and layer ID.
+- sending opsworks commands via aws api to specific stack ID and layer ID.
-- as per the result output from the aws api endpoints we will print out the final output.
+- according to the responces from servers `opsworks-cli` will show the final output.

 ## Contributing